Each-way betting splits your stake into two bets: one to win, one to place.

 Each-way betting can be very profitable if you have the right strategies!

-In horse racing, you may have heard the term “bad each way race,” this means that it’s a bad each-way race for the bookmaker and there is value on offer for the punters.
+In horse racing, you may have heard the term “bad each way race” this means that it’s a bad each-way race for the bookmaker and there is value on offer for the punters.
 A classic example of a bad each-way race might be eight runners with five outsiders and three horses towards the head of the market.
-The favourite might be 5/4 and then the second favourite is 7/2 and the third favourite 9/2.
+The favourite might be 5/4 and then the second favourite is 7/2, and the third favourite is 9/2.

 The strategy is to back the second or third favourite each way because there is value in the place part of the bet.
 If you divide 9/2 by 1/5 you get odds of 1.9 to place – but the true price of placing could be much lower because of the make-up of the race.